ellenalamont17/ellenalamont17.github.io/index.md

 ---

 ## Contact Information
-  Please reach out if you would like to connect, collaborate, or learn more. <br></br>
+  Please reach out if you would like to connect, collaborate, or learn more. <br>

 ![Photo of Ellen Lamont](https://media.licdn.com/dms/image/C5603AQFYTxAT-9UDUg/profile-displayphoto-shrink_200_200/0/1545744079263?e=1699488000&v=beta&t=LgP0sKGtQZCltrT10r-CvsTCUMjVkeaVfdcKIkOdk3o)
    <ul>